iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 hornet-set   1/1     20h   hornet       gohornet/hornet:1.1.3
 ```

 * One [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) per Hornet Node bound to our StatefulSet.
-A pod is actually an artefact that executes the Hornet Docker container.
+A pod is an artifact that executes the Hornet Docker container.

 ```sh
 kubectl get pods -n tangle